epam/edp-install/docs/operator-guide/deploy-okd.md

   </details>

 !!! warning
     The Ignition config files contain certificates that expire after 24 hours, which are then renewed at that time.
-Do not turn off the cluster for this time or you will have to update the certificates manually.
+Do not turn off the cluster for this time, or you will have to update the certificates manually.
 See [OpenShift Container Platform documentation](https://docs.openshift.com/container-platform/4.9/installing/installing_aws/installing-aws-customizations.html#installation-launching-installer_installing-aws-customizations) for more information.

 ## Log Into the Cluster

-To log into the cluster, export the kubeconfig:
+To log into the cluster, export the `kubeconfig`:

       export KUBECONFIG=<installation_directory>/auth/kubeconfig